 4. Solidify Your Intentions By Daily Practice

-When I first started writing out my intentions for the day, I wasn’t 100% set on those intentions.
+When I first started writing out every daily intention, I wasn’t 100% set on them.
 I probably went through 15 different iterations of how I wanted to show up each day before it felt right.
 It was really rewarding to me to go through this exercise because I think it solidified the kind of person I want to be.
-Now when I look at my LEW intentions, I get a feeling of YES!
+Now, when I look at my LEW intentions, I get a feeling of YES!

 If you commit to setting your intentions each day, I encourage you to do the same.
-Try different words until you get it to the point where it clicks and you feel excited.
-It’s very rewarding to nail down behaviors and mindsets that are important to you.
+Try different words until you get it to the point where it clicks, and you feel excited.
+You’ll reach a higher level of personal growth and self-care when you nail down behaviors and mindsets that are positive for your daily life.

 When To Write Down Your Intentions

 Of course, you know I’m all about morning routines, so it only made sense for me to set my intentions during that time.
-But, you may do better with setting your intentions at night before you go to bed or at another point in the day.
-I actually think there might be some added benefits to letting your subconscious chew on your words as you drift off to sleep The bottom line is to experiment and find what brings you the best results!
+However, you may do better by setting your intentions at night before you go to bed or at another point in the day.
+I actually think there might be some added benefits to letting your subconscious chew on your words as you drift off to sleep.
+The bottom line is to experiment with how you’re setting intentions to see what brings the best results!

 - Decide when you want to write down your intentions for the day of how you want to show up.
 Behaviors, mindset, etc.